Gaja — The modern icon of fine Italian wines

 In summary: Gaja is one of the most influential houses in the history of Italian wine.
 Founded in 1859 in Barbaresco, it brought Nebbiolo, the Langhe and Italy’s great terroirs to the world stage through a vision combining tradition, innovation, parcel precision and a constant pursuit of excellence.

-Dominant aromas: black cherry, morello cherry, faded rose, violet, truffle, noble tar, fine leather, tobacco, sweet spices, ripe lemon, pear, hazelnut, cassis, plum, cedar and a long mineral finish.
+Dominant aromas: black cherry, morello cherry, faded rose, violet, truffle, noble tar, fine leather, tobacco, gentle spices, ripe lemon, pear, hazelnut, cassis, plum, cedar and a long mineral finish.